From White-tailed Deer Research to Landscape Level Ecosystem Management: How SCI Foundation Led the Way in Michigan’s Upper Peninsula

 By SCI Foundation – Conservation

-Up in the backwoods of the Wolverine state, the outdoors is a way of life.
+Up in the backwoods of the Superior state, the outdoors is a way of life.
 With everything from moose to muskie, Michigan’s Upper Peninsula (U.P.) has some of the best hunting and fishing around.
 But in these Great North Woods, the white-tailed buck is king.

 The white-tailed deer is an extremely important species both recreationally and ecologically.
 Yoopers, as U.P. residents are known, and other Michigan deer hunters contribute over one billion dollars to the state’s economy every year.
 Deer also serve as the main herbivore and large prey species in this forest ecosystem.